kenrector/sigma-cpv-kit/AP/README.md

-This is the AP assembler.
+This is the AP assembler catalog #705888.

+The label is APCA and the account is :SYSGEN.

+Use  PCL  COPYALL LT#APCA.:SYSGEN TO .:SYSGEN

-This includes some JCL, source and binary object files
+This includes JCL, source and binary object files.